freeverseio/laos-smart-contracts/laos-minter-controllable/README.md

 * It assigns the provided owner address the roles of `MINTER_ROLE`, `MINT_ADMIN_ROLE`, and `DEFAULT_ADMIN_ROLE`.
 * It emits the same `NewCollection` event as the precompiled factory to facilitate indexing and external monitoring.

+Likewise, all mint/evolved events emitted by the precompile LAOS collection are emitted by the [LAOSMinterControlled](contracts/LAOSMinterControlled.sol) contract, again, to facilitate indexing and external monitoring.

 ## Install